ichard26/ichard26.github.io/content/_index.md

 ## Open source

-I currently maintain [pip], the Python package installer that is used by millions of developers and is included with CPython.
+I maintain [pip], the Python package installer that is used by millions of developers and is included with CPython.

 I also operate [Next PR Number], a tool that lets you determine the next available number for